Yield Strength · Operating Stress · Safety Margin

 SMYS stands for Specified Minimum Yield Strength, the minimum yield strength (in psi) that steel pipe must meet according to its manufacturing specification.
 It's used in Barlow's formula to calculate maximum allowable operating pressure and design stress levels.

-Percent SMYS = (Operating Hoop Stress / SMYS) ร 100%.
-Operating hoop stress is calculated using Barlow's formula: ฯ = PD/(2t), where P is pressure, D is outside diameter, and t is wall thickness.
+Percent SMYS = (Operating Hoop Stress / SMYS) × 100%.
+Operating hoop stress is calculated using Barlow's formula: σ = PD/(2t), where P is pressure, D is outside diameter, and t is wall thickness.

 ASME B31.8 design limits are based on location class: Class 1 (72% SMYS), Class 2 (60% SMYS), Class 3 (50% SMYS), Class 4 (40% SMYS).
 These correspond to design factors of 0.72, 0.60, 0.50, and 0.40 respectively.

-B31.8 (gas) has location-based design factors (40-72% SMYS), while B31.4 (liquid) typically allows 72% SMYS for most applications.
-B31.4 has different requirements for offshore, crossings, and populated areas.
+B31.8 (gas) has location-based design factors (40-72% SMYS), while B31.4 (liquid) allows 72% SMYS generally per 49 CFR 195.106, with 0.60 for offshore/inland-water platform piping and 0.54 for cold-expanded pipe heated above 600°F.

 Percent SMYS indicates how close a pipeline operates to its yield strength limit.
 Lower percent SMYS provides greater safety margin.
 It's critical for integrity management, MAOP verification, and assessing fitness-for-service after defects are found.